ElenaShadskaja/tutorials/tutorials/devdest-test02/regression-tutorial.md

 ---
-title: Resgression Tutorial with all components 1708 11-50
+title: Resgression Tutorial with all components 2409
 description: example time 88
 tags: [products>sap-hana, products>sap-hana-cloud-platform, tutorial>beginner]
 primary_tag: tutorial:product/sapHana
+time: 280
 ---

-### Time
-88 min

 You can use: